Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 Availability: available on our e-shop and in our stores from September 21 at 10:30 a.m.

-The Asiago henley in gray worsted wool
+The Asiago henley in grey worsted wool

-Our Henley Asiago, available here .
+Our Asiago henley, available here .

 How do we adapt our henley for winter?
 By replacing cotton with wool!

-I wanted to make this piece a solid alternative to our merino wool t-shirts, another base layer designed for fall and winter, to wear under just about all your other pieces!
+I wanted to make this piece a solid alternative to our merino wool t-shirts, another base layer cut for fall and winter, to wear under just about all your other pieces!
 Overshirt, cardigan, workwear jacket, denim shirt, sweater: treat yourself!

-- drying faster than cotton,
+- faster drying than cotton,

 - thermoregulatory properties specific to wool